ysawamura-zoom/PKCE-ZoomMeetingSDK/README.md

 # PKCE-MeetingSDK
 PKCE MeetingSDK Android sample

-1. First singin to marketplace.zoom.us and add SDK app.
+1. First singin to marketplace.zoom.us and add SDK app from "Build App" (right top corner).
-2. Add an existing web domains for your redirect urls and white list.
+2. Add an existing web domains for your "Redirect URL for OAuth" and "OAuth allow list".
-3. Get your sdk and oauth credentials
+3. Get your SDK and OAuth credentials
 4. Download the latest Android SDK package and unzip it.
 5. Download this repo.
 6. Copy "build.gradle" and "commonlib.aar" under commonlib folder.